vzahanych/view-guard-meta/docs/IMPLEMENTATION_PLAN_PHASE2.md

 - **Modular Design**: Each logical service is a separate Go package under `internal/`
 - **Shared Libraries**: Common utilities in `internal/shared/`

-**Note**: gRPC proto definitions are in the parent repo at `proto/proto/edge/` (Edge ↔ User VM) and imported as Go module dependencies.
+**Note**: Protocol definitions migrated from gRPC/Protocol Buffers to HTTPS/HTTP2 with JSON (see Epic 2.0.0 for migration details).
+Original proto definitions remain in `proto/proto/edge/` for reference.

 ---